namnatulco/namnatulco.eu/climate/pages/test.md

 ---
 layout: page
+resource: true
+categories: [test]
 ---

-# Test

-This is a mostly empty page.
+This is a mostly empty page, used to test layout features.